GEUS-Glaciology-and-Climate/HOLSEA-GL/README.md

 [![duplicate](https://img.shields.io/badge/duplicate-cfd3d7?style=flat&logo=github)](https://github.com/GEUS-Glaciology-and-Climate/HOLSEA-GL/issues/labels/duplicate)
 [![other](https://img.shields.io/badge/other-9ca3af?style=flat&logo=github)](https://github.com/GEUS-Glaciology-and-Climate/HOLSEA-GL/issues/labels/other)

-## Dataset readme

-The dataset is openly available on the [GEUS Dataverse](https://dataverse.geus.dk/dataverse/HOLSEA-GL) for downloading, distributed under a [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).

 ### Terms of use
 If the dataset is presented or used to support results of any kind we ask that a reference to the Data Descriptor be included in publications: